 \section{Introduction}

 Magnetic two-dimensional materials combine reduced dimensionality with tunable symmetry, enabling the control of exchange interactions inaccessible in bulk systems~\cite{parkin2015memory,fert2013skyrmions,chumak2015magnon}.
 Chromium diiodide (CrI$_2$) shows this potential, exhibiting strong coupling between lattice geometry and magnetism~\cite{yu2025sliding,widyandaru2025tunable}; while bulk CrI$_2$ is ferromagnetic, its monolayer adopts an antiferromagnetic ground state~\cite{zhang2020antiferromagnetic,acharya2025first}.
 Atomically thin CrI$_2$ layers can be obtained using different experimental techniques, such as mechanical exfoliation, annealing, and molecular beam epitaxy~\cite{li2023two, liu2021mechanical, singh2022van}.
-In this context, few-layer CrI$_2$ emerges as an ideal platform for exploring how material geometry influences magnetic properties in van der Waals crystals.
+In this context, few-layer CrI$_2$ offers a particularly sensitive realization of geometry-driven magnetism in van der Waals crystals.